 Apple build quality remains the best in the business.
 The new MacBook Pro essentially merges the form factor of the previous generation MacBook Pro, with the looks of the newer 12-inch MacBook.
-The chassis is both rigid and dense, whist at the same time feeling incredibly refined.
-I honestly believe this is the best manufactured notebook ever, delivering an unparalleled level of precision.
+The chassis is both rigid and dense, whilst at the same time feeling incredibly refined.
+I honestly believe this is the best-manufactured notebook ever, delivering an unparalleled level of precision.

 In short, although Windows laptops have come a long way in recent years, Apple continue to lead when it comes to build quality.